Absolute Nurturing Doula Services

 I am a birth and postpartum doula

-Present when a new baby takes their first breath, when individuals become fathers and mothers and as they take their first steps into an incredible journey.
+Present when a new baby takes their first breath, when individuals become parents and as they take their first steps into an incredible journey.
 A very rewarding journey full of love, laughter, and hard work.
 A journey that also comes with some challenges along the way.
-In the past, and even now in cultures all over the world, a new mother's family and community gather together after the birth of a new baby and offer help and support.
-They take care of the older children, cook the meals and tend to the house, allowing mom to rest and focus on feeding and bonding with the new baby.
+In the past, and even now in cultures all over the world, a new parent's family and community gather together after the birth of a new baby and offer help and support.
+They take care of the older children, cook the meals and tend to the house, allowing the parents to rest and focus on feeding and bonding with the new baby.
 Sadly, many of us don't have this kind of support today, our families usually have many of their own obligations they still have to fulfill, despite their desire to help.
 Or, like my own family, many of us are separated by a great distance from our loved ones, and don't have anyone close enough to turn to when we need help.
 Every family is unique, so I offer a variety of doula services personalized for each birthing and postpartum experience.
 Regardless of what you choose, we will dive into your beliefs and expectations around labor and birth and postpartum.
 Together, we will explore your physical and emotional strengths and limitations to ensure you’re completely prepared.
 Please get in touch to learn more about the various services that I offer.

 From our initial meeting all the way through your pregnancy and birth, I take the time to get to know you, your concerns and your needs.
 I’m always available to contact by phone/email throughout and will provide everything you require to make sure your experience is as calm and positive as possible.